Sandon School 16 – 19 Bursary Fund Statement 2022/23

 How the money is paid – If the application is successful the student will be notified of the amount to be awarded and this will then be paid directly into the student’s own bank account.

 Government guidelines state that ‘institutions may decide that although a young person may be eligible for a bursary because they are in one or more of the defined groups, they do not have any actual financial need.
 This might be because their financial needs are already met and/or because they have no relevant costs.
-The institution can refuse a student’s application on this basis’ (16-19 Bursary Fund Guide 2020 to 2021)
+The institution can refuse a student’s application on this basis’ (16-19 bursary fund guide 2022 to 2023 academic year)

 Students should only receive the amount they need and therefore will not be awarded the full £1,200 if they do not need the full amount.

 It is down to the School to decide whether you will receive a discretionary bursary, how much you get and what it should provide.
 At Sandon School the discretionary money is used to help support students with travel costs to and from school.
 If a student is successful in their application for support, then the money is paid directly to the transport provider.